ulixee/hero/website/docs/Advanced/Emulators.md

 | Chrome 80   | @secret-agent/emulate-chrome-80   | chrome-80   |
 | Chrome 83   | @secret-agent/emulate-chrome-83   | chrome-83   |

-Note: You can use the full NPM Package Name or Short ID to reference the emulator you want when calling `SecretAgent.createBrowser`.
+Note: You can use the full NPM Package Name or Short ID to reference the emulator you want when calling `new SecretAgent()`.

 For example, here's how to use chrome-80: